H

 A Huskydoodle has an affectionate, playful personality.
 They are intelligent and alert.
 One of the most prominent traits of this dog is its high energy level.
 They like to run, jump, and explore their environment.

 A socialized Huskydoodle is likely to fit right into a family with older children.
-However, these dogs are less reliable around very young children especially if the kids don’t know how to interact with a dog in a gentle way.
+However, these dogs are less reliable around very young children, especially if the kids don’t know how to interact with a dog gently.
 Socialized Huskydoodles know what type of behavior is acceptable in a family’s household.

 How to Take Care of a Huskydoodle